-Join Mike Meyers for an in-depth discussion in this video Projectors, part of CompTIA A+ Exam Prep (220-901) Part 4: Displays and Printers.
+Join Mike Meyers for an in-depth discussion in this video Projectors, part of CompTIA A+ (220-901) Cert Prep: 4 Displays and Printers.

 - I've dimmed down the lights a little bit…in order for us to talk about projectors.…Now, what I've got in front of me is a oldy-goldy projector.…It's a Hitachi LCD projector.…It's about six, seven years old,…but it's perfect for what we need to talk about,…certainly enough to cover the A competencies.…So, first of all, what I want to talk about…is that projectors like the one I have here…have, more than anything else, if you're going…to be picking one big issue for a projector,…it's going to be resolution.…